DatedGPT: Preventing Lookahead Bias in Large Language Models with Time-Aware Pretraining: Experiment Results

 \subsection{Language Understanding Evaluation}

 We report the zero-shot evaluation performance of \textsc{DatedGPT-Instruct} in this section.
-The base model results are provided in the Appendix due to space constraints.
+The base model results are provided in the Appendix.

 \paragraph{\textsc{DatedGPT} achieves competitive performance at small scale} We report the evaluation results in Table~\ref{tab:main-results-instruct}.
-Our \textsc{DatedGPT-Instruct} series models demonstrate consistently strong performance across a wide range of tasks, achieving an average score of up to 42.7.
+Our \textsc{DatedGPT-Instruct} series models demonstrate consistently strong performance across a wide range of tasks, achieving an average score of up to 41.8.
 This places our models among the strongest small-scale instruction-following models available.
 Notably, the substantial gains on the IFEval benchmark indicate effective instruction-following behaviour.
-On general language understanding tasks such as ARC and HellaSwag, our models achieve competitive performance with leading small-scale models, despite being trained on significantly fewer resources (e.g., SmolLM is trained on trillions of tokens).
+On general language understanding tasks such as ARC and HellaSwag, our models achieve competitive performance with leading small-scale models, despite being trained on significantly fewer resources.

-\paragraph{\textsc{DatedGPT} models achieve comparable performance across different years} Despite being trained with different cutoff years, our \textsc{DatedGPT-Instruct} models exhibit similar performance, with average scores ranging from 40.1 to 42.7.
+\paragraph{\textsc{DatedGPT} models achieve comparable performance across different years} Despite being trained with different cutoff years, our \textsc{DatedGPT-Instruct} models exhibit similar performance, with average scores ranging from 39.4 to 41.8.
 This suggests that models without access to up-to-date data can still develop strong general language understanding capabilities.